 Later that night after the staging and photos, I couldn’t keep my eyes off of this chest.
 I snapped a quick picture with the natural lighting from the window.
 Call me a weirdo if you want, but it was like an angelic experience.
 A rebirth, a second chance.
 Isn’t that what life’s all about?
 Second chances?

 Be you, be your own style

 I love what I do, and I hope you have enjoyed this makeover as much as I have.
-If you liked this makeover, here’s another you might enjoy.
-Click here for the Dixie Nightstand Makeover.
+Di you like this makeover?
+Here’s another one you might enjoy.

 CLICK HERE to see a gorgeous armoire I stripped to bare wood.
 Gotta a story to share about one of your makeovers.
 I’d love to hear about it.
 Drop me a note in the comment section below.